RILAB/bis101/lecture15.md

 * jump ahead of rep. fork
 * DS break repair by homologous recombination mechanism w/ TE on other copy	(or chromatid) as template

-- draw in TSD in old spot in genome
+- when they jump out, leave draw in TSD in old spot in genome

 Most DNA & RNA elements leave TSD because of staggered cuts.